 Robert Collins

-Robert was a retired Cleveland police officer from the 6th district for twenty seven years, who made detective while in his years of service.
-He played on a midnight softball league.
-Something interesting people might not know is Robert dressed as Mcgruff, the crime dog, for the police events.
-He worked the 185th street fair, the NASCAR race events, and was very dedicated to his job and family.
+Robert was a retired Cleveland Police officer from the 6th district for twenty seven years and made detective while in his years of service.
+He played on the Cleveland Police midnight softball league and dressed as Mcgruff, the crime dog, for police events.
+He worked the East 185th street fairs and the NASCAR race events.
+On "take your child to work day" Robert would always take his daughters with him.
+He was very dedicated to his work and enjoyed his career.

-Robert's hobbies were attending auctions, collecting coins, camping, vehicles, trailers, and of course, anything that was free.
+Robert's hobbies were camping, attending auctions and collecting coins, vehicles, trailers, and anything that was free.
 He enjoyed playing horseshoes, and won many trophies.
-He also enjoyed riding motorcycles with his friends, watching TV, but the old Westerns were his favorite.
-He loved swimming, being in the Sun, and watching the sunset with his wife.
+He also enjoyed riding motorcycles with his friends and watching TV, especially old westerns, which were his favorite.
+He loved swimming, being in the sun, and watching the sunset with his wife.

-Robert purchased his beloved property in Pennsylvania from his grandparents Orrin and Arzella Collins.
-When he was teenager, he enjoyed spending time on his property, where he built a cabin for his family and found a natural spring that led him to build a beautiful pond in 1983.
-This pond became a spot for everyone to enjoy for years to come.
-He spent his time riding atvs, building bonfires, and lighting off fireworks.
+Robert purchased his beloved property in Pennsylvania when he was a teenager from his grandparents Orrin and Arzella Collins.
+He enjoyed spending time on his property, where he built a cabin for his family and found a natural spring that led him to build a beautiful pond in 1983.
+He spent his time riding ATVs, building bonfires, and lighting off fireworks.
 He loved riding his tractor and cutting the grass.
-Robert was so proud of his property, that he invited all his friends to come and spend time with him.
-This property was so special, that family and friends would continue to come back for years.
+Robert was so proud of his property that he invited all his friends and family to come share in the special moments that would be created there throughout the years.

 "Those we love don't go away,